tinytoolkit/tinytoolk.it/content/tools/Atuman_R1_Ratchet_Wrench_Screwdriver_Kit.md

 With the 1/4" to 4mm hex adapter in the Mako kit, this can also drives all my 4mm bits.

 Update: 29/4/25 - Not recommended.
-It's still in my kit, until I find a better replacement.

 The concept is good, it's lightweight, but the quality of materials and construction are not good enough.
 What did I expect for £12?
-After 6 months of light use, the ratchet lever fell out (picture below), I can push it back in to change direction and 2 or 3 of the bits have shattered due to poor material quality.
+After 6 months of light use, the ratchet lever fell out (picture below) and 2 or 3 of the bits have shattered due to poor material quality.
+I can still push it back in to change direction, so it's still in my kit, until I find a better replacement.

 {{ figure(width=640, path="tools/BrokenRatchetLever.jpg") }}
 Broken ratchet lever